davestewart/alias-hq/README.md

 #### Background

-Alias HQ piggybacks the TypeScript / VS Code configuration and uses either a `tsconfig.json` or `jsconfig.js` file.
+Alias HQ piggybacks the TypeScript / VS Code configuration with either a `tsconfig.json` or `jsconfig.js` file.

 #### Syntax